tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/index.md

      `GET https://[search service name].search.windows.net/indexes?api-version=2016-09-01`

 -   All API requests can optionally set the Accept HTTP header.
-If is not set, the default is assumed to be `application/json`.
+If the header is not set, the default is assumed to be `application/json`.

 ## Endpoint
  The endpoint for service operations is the URL of the Azure Search service you provisioned: https://\<yourService>.search.windows.net.